interest-protocol/interest-ui/CONTRIBUTING.md

 ## Project structure

 - **constants** contains the constant values and settings
-- **src/storybook** contains the Items or components that will be used within the storys design system used in the app, from breakpoints to the color system
+- **src/storybook** contains the Items or components that will be used within the stories design system used in the app, from breakpoints to the color system
 - **src/lib** Contains our component library that components our ui kit, thus our theming files
 - **src/lib/components** contains the generic components
 - **src/lib/elements** contains the atomic components used within the generic components